bigdatr/pnut/README.md

         {day: 5, type: 'oranges', value: 150}
     ];

-    // Define our series with day as the primary dimension const series = Series.group('type', 'day', data);
+    // Define our series with type as the grouping and day as the primary dimension const series = Series.group('type', 'day', data);

-    // calculate chart width, height and palling const ll = layout({width: 400, height: 400, left: 32, bottom: 32});
+    // calculate chart width, height and padding const ll = layout({width: 400, height: 400, left: 32, bottom: 32});

     // Set up scales to define our x, y and color